 How Much Does Property Management Cost?

-Property management fees in Ontario for your rental property depends on a number of factors.
+Property management fees in Ontario for your rental property depend on a number of factors.
 These include the location of the property, the estimated man-hours for running the service, and the level of landlord/property management involvement.

 The primary part of the cost when contracting a property manager in Ontario is the overall management fee, but there are some other additional costs you should be aware of as well.